Gangrene & Diabetic Ulcers Doctor in Southfield, MI providing expert care to help you live pain free.

 - The affected part will feel cold when touched with an attendant loss of pulse in the arteries.

 Mode of treatment depends on the location, type, and severity of the condition.
-If you think you have symptoms of gangrene, seek immediate clinical care from a podiatrist near Wyandotte and Oak Park.
+If you think you have symptoms of gangrene, seek immediate clinical care from a podiatrist near Wyandotte and Southfield.
 Doing so will minimize the risk of complications or death.

 Effective treatment for gangrene can be done by a podiatrist and involves the following